MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-define-ext-text.md

 ---
-title: Add Extra Lines to Define Extended Item Descriptions | Microsoft Docs
+title: Add Extra Lines to Define Extended Descriptions
-description: You can add extra lines to extend the standard text that describes an item.
+description: You can add extra lines to extend the standard text that describes an item, a G/L account, and other data.
 author: SorenGP

 ms.service: dynamics365-business-central